castorini/pyserini/docs/usage-multilingual.md

                          -storePositions -storeDocvectors -storeRaw
 ```

-The only different here is that we specify `-language zh` using the ISO language code.
+The only difference here is that we specify `-language zh` using the ISO language code.

 Using `SimpleSearcher` to search the index: